Welcome to Curry Health Center Counseling Services

-College life can be exciting, challenging, and sometimes overwhelming — and you don’t have to navigate it alone.
-At Curry Health Center Counseling Services, we provide a safe, confidential, and inclusive space where every student’s personal, behavioral, and mental health needs are heard and supported.
+College life can be exciting, challenging, and overwhelming and you don’t have to navigate it alone.
+Curry Health Center Counseling Services offers a safe, confidential, and inclusive space where students feel heard, supported, and understood.

-Our priority is you — your concerns, your goals, and your well-being.
-Whether you’re dealing with stress, facing unexpected challenges, or simply looking for someone to talk to, our team is here to listen and guide you.
-With licensed counselors, social workers, psychologists, and graduate student clinicians, we offer individual and group therapy, urgent counseling, and connections to helpful resources both on and off campus.
+Our focus is your well-being.
+Whether you’re managing stress, facing unexpected challenges, or just need someone to talk to, our team is here to help.
+Our licensed counselors, social workers, psychologists, and graduate student clinicians provide individual and group therapy, urgent counseling, and referrals to on- and off-campus resources.

 Hours & Location